stas-sultanov/azure-monitor-telemetry/doc/readme.md

 using Azure.Monitor.Telemetry;
 using Azure.Monitor.Telemetry.Publish;

-// create an HTTP Client for telemetry publisher using var httpClient = new HttpClient();
+// create HTTP Client for Telemetry Publisher using var httpClient = new HttpClient();

-// create telemetry publisher
+// create Telemetry Publisher
 var telemetryPublisher = new HttpTelemetryPublisher
 (
 	httpClient,